Luteinising Hormone: What do Your LH Levels Mean?-image

 What are normal LH levels in women?

-LH levels in women, or those assigned-female-at-birth, LH levels fluctuate during the menstrual cycle—so their levels will vary depending on where you are in your monthly cycle.
+LH levels in women, or those assigned-female-at-birth, fluctuate during the menstrual cycle—so their levels will vary depending on where you are in your monthly cycle.

 LH levels can also vary depending on an individual’s age and whether they’re pregnant.